amitmse/in_Python_/Boosting/README.md

 ## SHapley Additive exPlanations (SHAP)

-- SHAP Values provide a way to understand how each feature contributes to the model's predictions.
+- SHapley Values provide a way to understand how each feature contributes to the model's predictions.
 Similar to the beta of linear regression.
 It helps in identifying the most important features and understanding their impact on the model.
 - This method uses random feature combinations as input and compute the changes in the model performance.
 The features which impact the performance the most are considered the most important ones.

-- SHAP does not go on and retrain the model for each subset.
+- SHapley does not go on and retrain the model for each subset.
 Instead, for the removed or left out feature, it just replaces it with the average value of the feature and generates the predictions.
+- SHapley attribute the difference between a model’s prediction for an instance and the average prediction to each feature.
+	- Additivity: The sum of SHAP values for all features equals the difference between the prediction and the baseline (average prediction).
+	- Local Accuracy: Each feature’s contribution is computed for a single instance.
+	- Consistency: If a feature’s impact increases, its SHAP value won’t decrease.
+- When to Use SHAP:
+	- You need instance-level explanations (e.g., “Why was this loan rejected?”).
+	- You want to compare feature importance across the dataset (aggregated SHAP).
+	- Your model has nonlinear interactions best captured per-instance.
+	- Use SHAP if you need to explain individual predictions or compare feature importance globally.

 #### Step-by-step:
 - Baseline: The SHAP value calculation starts with a baseline value, which represents the expected output of the model when no features are present.
 This is often the mean or median of the model's predictions across the training data.